 - Northeastern Market Concentration – Hospital and community practice operations based at Geisinger Wyoming Valley Medical Center (tertiary/quaternary care), Geisinger South Wilkes-Barre Regional Ambulatory Campus (ambulatory and urgent care), and the eastern service area

 - Community Hospital/Integrated Delivery System Concentration – Community hospital and community practice operations based at Geisinger-Bloomsburg Hospital (small community hospital).

-Upon mutual agreement, the Central/Western market or the Northeastern market concentration is pre-selected.
+Upon mutual agreement, the Central/Western market concentration, the Northeastern market concentration or the Community Hospital/Integrated Delivery System concentration is pre-selected.
 During the initial fellowship month a formal orientation will be carried out and the Fellow will meet staff from throughout the system and become familiar with the organization.
 A formal assessment will be conducted with the fellow, leading to an agreed upon curriculum and training program objectives.
-On a monthly basis, progress to plan will be reviewed by the fellow and preceptor, with a written report generated upon six months and at conclusion of the first year.
-This will form the basis for transition into the second fellowship year.
+This can be done in a projected based or department rotational format.
+As the fellow’s strengths and interests evolve throughout the first year, a more focused curriculum will form the basis for transition into the second fellowship year.

 First year rotations

 The program is a reasonably structured learning experience, focused around various management experiences in a fully integrated health system.
 Fellows will work in selected key departments and divisions of Geisinger with the objective of obtaining an applied understanding of their respective skills and of the interplay amongst organizational units.
 This progressive experience is supplemented with selected exposure at the executive management and board level.
 The fellow should emerge with a firm understanding of relevant business principles and organizational dynamics.
 This foundation will include understanding and appreciation of the array of staff, technical, and professional capabilities that must integrate successfully to provide medical care in a rural community setting.